-The Committee is chaired by the Director of Graduate Studies (Professor Greg Taylor) who has broad overall responsibility for the graduate programme.
+The Committee is chaired by the Director of Graduate Studies (Professor Greg Taylor) who has broad overall responsibility for the OII's graduate programmes.
 Details of the committee are listed in Appendix B: Standing Committees.

 The GSC normally meets twice a term in Weeks 3 and 7.